 Schedule (ET) and synopses from the TCM website:

 12:00 AM THE SCARLET LETTER (1926) In this silent film version of the classic tale, a single mother in Puritan New England bears her shame alone rather than expose the child’s father.
-Dir.: Victor Seastrom Cast: Lillian Gish, Lars Hanson, Henry B. Walthall.
+Director: Victor Seastrom Cast: Lillian Gish, Lars Hanson, Henry B. Walthall.
 Black and white.
 98 mins

 2:00 AM WILD STRAWBERRIES (1957) On his way to an awards ceremony, a distinguished professor thinks back on his loveless life.
-Dir.: Ingmar Bergman Cast: Bibi Andersson, Ingrid Thulin, Gunnar Björnstrand.
+Director: Ingmar Bergman Cast: Bibi Andersson, Ingrid Thulin, Gunnar Björnstrand.
 Black and white.
 91 mins